 In those days planning legislation allowed only three caravans on the site — presumably they were afraid we were really gipsies — so almost everybody was in tents.
-These days there are caravans and camper vans as well, but the teenagers often camp together in a circle of miniature tents known as “Mushroom City”.
+Folk Camps Society now holds an exemption certificate regarding planning laws so there are caravans and camper vans as well, but the teenagers often camp together in a circle of miniature tents known as “Mushroom City”.

-Leader, Warden, Musician and Caterer supervise, but don't expect them to run everything.
-One camp may have people who want to run morris and sword workshops; another may have Playford and clog, or singing rounds, playing the bones, making corn dollies, making lanterns… Everyone has a set job; often two families will be preparing lunch and cooking the evening meal for a day, others will be on breakfast duty for half a week, and so on.
+The staff are Leader, Warden, Musician and Caterer — these days some of the posts are shared by two people and sometimes a third as a trainee.
+They will supervise, but don't expect them to run everything.
+One camp may have people who want to run morris and sword workshops; another may have Playford and clog, or singing rounds, playing the bones, making corn dollies, making lanterns… Everyone has a set job; often two or three families will be preparing lunch and cooking the evening meal for a day, others will be on breakfast duty for half a week, and so on.
 Cooking for a hundred people is hard work, but it can be a very sociable activity.
 And Folk Camps are great for families.
 The kids will go off and do their own thing together some of the time, and adults who see them doing something foolhardy will stop them whether it's their own kids or not.
 So the adults can get together and not be worrying about their kids all the time; sometimes I don't find out who's with who until they're packing up to go home.
-After breakfast there are usually music workshops and probably morris or sword.
+Each day after breakfast there is a dance music workshop for musicians of all capabilities and for all instruments.
+Other workshops could cover morris, sword, regional, singing, choral, crafts etc. etc. If you're an accomplished musician already, you might play with other equally-talented folk for the evening dance.
 During the day most people go off-site — often to the seaside in families or larger groups.
 After the evening meal there are singing games for the younger children, then fairly easy dances, getting a bit more complicated as children go to bed.
 A break for a drink and perhaps the Folk Camps bread pudding, during which there's a singaround when all sorts of surprising people will do a turn.
 And then more dancing, and possibly the die-hards carrying on (without amplification) till the small hours.

 I've led marquee weeks, a Halsway Manor Week and several Dancers' Weekends.
 The rest of the time I'm a paying customer, but that doesn't mean I sit around and wait to be entertained.
 I remember one year when Dave Brown was the musician.
 We had a band session with everyone playing together, and then Dave (very sensibly) wanted to split us into two groups with himself taking the advanced group.
 The beginners went round the back of the marquee.
 “You'll come with us, won't you?” asked one woman, so I joined them.
 People were milling about uncertainly.
 “So what are we doing then?”
 I asked innocently.
 Suddenly I was running the beginners' band — which is unusual for a guitarist!
 On another occasion there wasn't a beginners' band, but a few people came up to me and said they were finding the main session too fast, so I ran a session each day where we took simple tunes and played them at the right speed for the musicians attending.
 I've also been asked at several camps to run a Playford workshop, and on one occasion a Callers workshop.
 If you have skills, it's up to you to let people know; speak to the Leader if you're not sure and you'll find him or her very keen to encourage you.